Student Class Attendance Policy

 Students entering after June 1, 2018, or not having formally declared a double degree by November 2017 are not eligible to seek double degrees except for a (Bachelor of Science in Nursing (BSN) and Bachelor of Business Administration (BBA) as follows:

 The student must be accepted into the BSN degree program.
 This is the primary degree, with the BBA degree as the second degree program.
 All BELL Core courses must be completed for both degrees, including associated Degree Cognates with each degree and all major level course requirements in both majors.

 Each department sets forth its individual requirements for a major and a minor.
 Majors must be a minimum of 30 credit hours and minors a minimum of 18 hours.
 A student should choose a major field of study as early as possible.
 All students must “declare” a major and minor (if required in the field of study) prior to the junior year.
 A student changing his/her major or minor must notify the Office of the Registrar and file the appropriate change of Program form.
-A student may seek licensure to teach in the State of Tennessee by completing state licensure requirements through the School of Education.
-Forms are available in the Belmont Central Office.
+The form is available on the Office of the Registrar webpage and in the Belmont Central Office.
+A student may seek licensure to teach in the State of Tennessee by completing state licensure requirements through the College of Education.
 For more information on major/minor forms, see graduation section of this catalog.

 Curriculum for Working Adults

 This university is committed to meeting the educational needs of working adults.
 To this end, Belmont systematically offers the general education core on a rotating basis so that each course is offered in the evening at least once each fourth semester.

 It should be pointed out, however, that Belmont will be unable to guarantee that any student can fulfill all degree requirements for traditional majors by attending only evening classes.